 Roxanne First Fine Jewellery is meant to last a lifetime - and longer.
 Each piece you buy is an investment in your personal collection, and just like you, they look their best with mindful care.

-We want to make beautiful jewellery you enjoy everyday, gorgeous pieces that become a part of your life.
+We want to make beautiful jewellery you enjoy everyday, dreamy pieces that become a part of your life.
 That’s why we choose to make them with high quality, ethically sourced materials and stones, so they last a really, really long time.

 Your favourite rose gold blush colour comes from a mixture of yellow gold and copper.
 The higher the percentage of copper, the deeper the reds in the gold.

 White gold is created by blending 24ct gold and other white metals also known as alloys, like nickel, palladium or silver.

 Every timeless piece, precious keepsake and treasured bespoke piece can be just as bright and beautiful when you reminisce about it decades later, as it was on the day you bought it.
 While diamonds, precious stones and metals are not easily damaged, a little TLC can keep them in good condition and prevent them from dulling over time, losing stones and being chipped or scratched.